 Our Anguilla Ferry Experience

-We took the Anguilla ferry that leaves from Marigot.
-(There is also ferry to Anguilla that leaves from right by the SXM airport.)
+We chose the Anguilla ferry that leaves from Marigot since that was closer to our vacation rental.
 We parked for free in one of the spots by the harbor which wasn’t super close to the Marigot Gare Maritime terminal.
 We had left plenty of time, so we had a leisurely walk to the ferry.
 The Marigot ferry terminal wasn’t well marked, but after asking a few people we found it close to the market and by the “I heart SXM” sculpture.

 As we were waiting in the terminal, we saw the Anguilla ferry boat which was a bit more worn than I was expecting.
 We were both concerned and a lovely couple from Virginia overheard my comments and assured us that they had survived multiple journeys on this ferry.
 They compared it to the Staten Island Ferry, which Anisa didn’t agree with (more on the Staten Island Ferry in a later post).
 We boarded the ferry from St. Martin to Anguilla and made sure to sit close to the emergency exit.
 It actually was a smooth ride and only lasted about 20 minutes.